-- after upgrading from Multicam 11.XX to Multicam 12.XX. - in specific changes from one to another multi-essence configuration
+- after upgrading from Multicam 11.XX to Multicam 12.XX, or from 15.XX to 16.X. - in specific changes from one to another multi-essence configuration.

-See section "Clearing Video Disks" on page 44 for detailed information on when a clear clip is required.
+See section "Clearing Video Disks" on page 47 for detailed information on when a clear clip is required.